Local existence and uniqueness for the non-resistive MHD equations in homogeneous Besov spaces: Local existence and uniqueness in homogeneous Besov spaces

-\textbf{Step 1: An iterative scheme. }We will use an iterative scheme to obtain the approximating sequence to the system \eqref{1.2} combining the linear transport equation and the heat conductive equation.
-We set $u^n_0\triangleq\dot{S}_nu_0$ and $B^n_0=\dot{S}_n\theta_0$, and define the first term $(u^0, B^0)$ of the approximating sequence to be
+\textbf{Step 1: An iterative scheme. }We will use an iterative scheme to obtain the approximating sequence to the system \eqref{1.2} by combining the linear transport equation and the heat conductive equation.
+Set $u^n_0\triangleq\dot{S}_nu_0$ and $B^n_0=\dot{S}_nB_0$, and define the first term $(u^0, B^0)$ of the approximating sequence to be

-Next, once $(u^n, B^n)$ has been constructed, we define $u^{n+1}$ and $B^{n+1}$ to be the solutions to the following linear transport and heat conductive equations:
+Starting from the above term $(u^0, B^0)$, we define by induction a sequence ($u^{n}, B^{n})_{n\in\mathbb{N}}$ of smooth functions by solving the following linear transport and heat conductive equations:

-\textbf{Step 2: Uniform estimates. }Taking advantage of Lemmas \ref{le3.1}, \ref{le3.2}, we shall bound the approximating sequence in the expected solution space on some fixed time interval.
-As the data are smooth, it is not difficult to check (by induction) that $u^n$ and $B^n$ are smooth and globally defined.
+\textbf{Step 2: Uniform estimates. }Taking advantage of Lemmas \ref{le3.1} - \ref{le3.2}, we shall bound the approximating sequence in the expected solution space on some fixed time interval.
 That is, for all $T>0$ and $n\in \mathbb{N}$, we have $(u^n,B^n)\in E^p_T$.
 Now, we claim that there exists some $T > 0$ independent of $n$ such that the solution $(u^n,B^n)_{n\in \mathbb{N}}$ satisfies the following inequalities for some positive constants $C_0>1$ and $\eta<1$ (to be determined later):